Sibling Rivalry (film): Production

 Principal photography began on April 16, 1990, and ended on June 21, 1990.
-Filming took place in and Los Angeles & Marin County, California.
-Interior scenes were filmed on set at Warner Bros Studios.
+Filming took place in and Los Angeles and Marin County, California.
+Interior scenes were filmed on set at Warner Bros.
+Studios.

 Release

-Sibling Rivalry was released on October 26, 1990 in 1,448 theatres.
+Sibling Rivalry was released on October 26, 1990, in 1,448 theatres.
 It opened at #2 at the box office, grossing $4 million in its opening weekend.
 It stayed at #2 in its second weekend grossing $8.424.402.
 After three months in theatres, the film went on to gross $17,854,933 in its theatrical run.

 Reception

 The film received negative reviews from critics and has a 25% rating on Rotten Tomatoes from 12 reviews.

+In his review, Roger Ebert wrote, "The screenplay is founded on the ageless principles of screwball comedy, but the film lacks the energy, the timing and the sense of manic frenzy that's generated by the best screwball."
+In contrast, TV Guide wrote, "Despite some rough patches when the heavy plotting threatens to overwhelm the proceedings, Sibling Rivalry is brash, madcap entertainment."
+The review added, "Although some of the supporting roles aren't cast felicitously…the film generates enough belly laughs to coast over these over-played spots and emerge with its hilarity intact.
+Whether the twists and turns of this complicated game of 'what to do with the body' would work as ingeniously well without Kirstie Alley is open to question.
+She's the comedy's heart and soul.
+In the wrong hands, her character could have seemed like a whiny neurotic, but Alley's ace timing, understated delivery, and verve result in a flawless comic creation--a goody two shoes who liberates herself from playing the constricting role that her in-laws and her own inhibitions prescribe."